 Supplementary Figure S6.
 CXCR3 is overexpression in exhausted CD8 T cells and sIL2R and IL-2 failed to induce ex vivo cell expansion of PBMC collected post relapse.

 (A) Bar graph of CXCR3 expression in T cell subsets.
 P values determined by Mann-Whitney test.
-(B) Dot plots of serum sIL2R at pretreatment, responsiveness or relapse for individual relapsed patients at pretreatment, responsiveness and relapse.
+(B) Dot plots of serum sIL2R at pretreatment, responsiveness or relapse for individual relapsed patients at pretreatment, responsiveness, and relapse.
 (C) IL-2 and sIL-2 detection by independent ELISA assay for samples collected from patient F. (D) T cells expanded from a healthy donor for 7 days were separated into CD3+, CD8+, CD4+CD25+ and CD4+CD25− cell subsets.
 These cells were then stimulated with PMA/ionomycin for 24 hours.
 The cell supernatant was collected and subjected to ELISA to detect IFNγ, IL-2, and sIL2R and the cells were harvested and subjected to flow analysis to detect CD25 expression on cell surface.
 (E-F) PMBCs from Patient F at pretreatment and relapse were stimulated with IL-2 (10 ng/ml) and sIL-2R (50 ng/ml), alone or in combination, for 5 days.
 The cell concentrations were monitored by counting and normalized to the starting concentration and plotted (E).
 Representative images of the cell culture were shown (F).

 Supplementary Tables

 Supplementary Table S1.
-Overall summary of clinical characteristics of 15 patients with MCL.
+Summary of clinical characteristics of 15 patients with MCL.